AloXado320/char-select-cream/README.md

   * Stone Cold Steve Austin
   * Pomni
 </details>

+## TODO
+The main goal of integrating her hover action and outfits is done.
+So while this mod is feature complete, there's still some things I would like to personally add

+* Some remaining outfits from Super Cream 64, potentially as a new pack or add from an existing one
+* Expressions during peach end cutscene, that is if people play Cream on vanilla courses of course
+* WiddlePets integration, some Cream outfits have their own Cheese outfit in Super Cream 64
+* Smart detection of later CoopDX and CS versions, for better hooks while maintaining legacy compatibility

 ## Credits
 * AloXado320 - For coding the mod with some help from the people below